Blake-Dowling/Blake-Dowling/README.md

 ### Hi there 👋, my name is Blake
 #### Computational Models Reader at Baskin Engineering
 Making a real-world impact is the goal with which I seek to progress my experience in software development.
-My long-term goal is to help to improve education opportunities for underpriveledged students in my home town.
 I am fascinated with data analysis and visualization and its applications in physics and economics.

 Languages: C, C++, Python, Java, Typescript/CSS/HTML, SQL, Bash, R, ARM/RISC-V